agstack/OpenAgri-ReportingService/README.md

 High-level next steps for the Reporting Service:

 - [ ] Implement PDF reports for irrigation fertilization
-- [ ] Integrate with additional 3rd party Open Street Maps API for satelite image
+- [ ] Integrate with additional 3rd party Open Street Maps API for satelite images
 - [ ] Update PDF reports design and tables to be more adaptive for different use cases

 # Requirements